 In the Men's Open we have contracted the area's best referees to officiate the games.
-Each game will have one (1) center referee and one (1) sideline referee.
+Each game will have one (1) main referee and one (1) secondary referee.

-The center referee will make all of the calls (fouls, out of bounds, bookings, goals, etc), as if this were outdoor soccer.

-The sideline referee's main role is to:
+The main referee will make all of the calls (fouls, out of bounds, bookings, goals, etc) as if this were outdoor soccer while the secondary referee's main role is to indicate (like a linesman):

+- 1. when the ball has gone out of play

+- 2. if the ball has crossed over three lines

+- 3. is there an obvious handball

-- 1. Indicate when the ball has gone out of play on their side of the field or top of the net - 2.
-Indicate if the ball has crossed over three lines - 3.
-Move up and down the field following the play of the game in order for our video system to captain all of the action.
+The secondary referee is also managing our video trackers.
+They will move up and down the field following the play of the game in order for our video system to capture all of the action.